null

 Here are a couple of good examples in this range:

-GIA.
-3 carat VVS, L, blue fluorescence, ideal cut.
+GIA, 3 carat VS1, L, Ideal Cut.
 Follow link

 What range qualifies in this scenario?

 What you prioritize depends on your budget.
-If it is substantial, we advise that you purchase high-quality diamonds—investment-grade ones—because their chances of maintaining value as they age are high, owing to their rarity.
-Mining costs increase, and as a result, diamonds will become harder to mine, and their prices will increase.
-Thus, an investment in a high-quality diamond can prove very beneficial going forward.
+If it is substantial, we advise that you purchase high-quality diamonds—investment-grade ones—because, owing to their rarity, they are highly likely to maintain value as they age.
+Mining costs increase, making diamonds harder to mine and increasing their prices.
+Thus, investing in a high-quality diamond can prove very beneficial going forward.
 Furthermore, these diamonds have the best brilliance, fire, and scintillation.

 The second scenario is as good as the first one.
 There is no harm in opting for a balanced approach, not compromising excessively on any C, and equally prioritizing quality and size.
 These high-quality and large-size diamonds are in high demand and have the best resale value.
-They also have increased circulation since more people can afford to buy them, as opposed to high-quality investment-grade diamonds that few people can afford.
+They also have increased circulation since more people can afford to buy them instead of high-quality investment-grade diamonds that few people can afford.

-If your budget is limited and size is essential, compromising on clarity and color might help you obtain a decent quality diamond.
+If your budget is limited and size is essential, compromising clarity and color might help you obtain a decent-quality diamond.
 However, it is crucial to do high due diligence and identify the right diamond with the proper inclusion types (location) and fluorescence.
 Furthermore, we strongly emphasize that the diamond be eye-clean in this scenario.
-Please make sure you spend enough time learning about the details of the 4Cs before considering this option.
+Please ensure you spend enough time learning about the details of the 4Cs before considering this option.

-Finally, if you are willing to compromise on one C to get a big diamond, we recommend that you compromise on color and maximize clarity and cut.
+Finally, if you are willing to compromise on one C to get a big diamond, we recommend you compromise on color and maximize clarity and cut.
 Even if the diamond is slightly yellow, it will still have good fire and brilliance.
 Some buyers prefer warmer colors, so this might not be a bad option if you are okay with a slight yellow hue.
-If you consider this scenario, make sure you follow our fluorescence guide, as it can be a helpful factor.
-Please note that blue is a complementary color to yellow, so blue fluorescence can make yellow diamonds appear whiter than their actual color grade.
+If you consider this scenario, follow our fluorescence guide.
+Please note that blue is a complementary color to yellow; blue fluorescence can make yellow diamonds appear whiter than their actual color grade.